top of page

 On March 7, 1964, tensions escalated as two significant demonstrations unfolded.
 During these events, 22 strikers were arrested, highlighting the confrontational climate surrounding the protest.
 The brave men and women who gathered to voice their grievances became a focal point in the fight for labour rights, standing firm in the face of opposition.

-Amid the outcry, scenes of protesters sitting resolutely at Half Way Tree emerged, capturing the unwavering spirit of the movement.
-These images resonated with many, symbolizing not just the struggle of the strikers but the universal quest for justice and fair treatment in the workplace.
+Amid the outcry, scenes of protesters sitting resolutely at Half-Way Tree emerged, capturing the unwavering spirit of the movement.
+These images resonated with many, symbolising not just the struggle of the strikers but the universal quest for justice and fair treatment in the workplace.

 Credit: Former JBC employee